-Moreover, symptoms of depression in men may manifest in a multitude of ways, some of which differ from the traditional depression symptoms most of us are aware of.
+The disorder can manifest in men in a multitude of ways, and sometimes without the traditional signs of depression most of us are aware of.

 What is depression?

 Depression is a serious mood disorder that affects both men and women across all age groups.
 It leads to a persistent feeling of sadness, hopelessness and loss of interest in activities you’d normally enjoy.

 There are many symptoms – both emotional and physical.
 To get a diagnosis of clinical depression, these symptoms of depression need to be present for at least two weeks.

 While the common perception is that women suffer more from depression, and statistics reflect that, men are less likely to speak out and seek help.
 This means that lots of cases of male depression are going undiagnosed.

 ‘Sometimes, men would rather not talk about their feelings and instead may turn to other, potentially destructive ways of coping,’ says Lina Anderhell, registered Livi psychologist.
 ‘Their reluctance can be down to not wanting to show themselves as vulnerable.’

 Another reason that men don’t often ask for help, says Anderhell, is that they ‘might not recognise themselves in the symptoms that are described.’
-For example, the traditional symptoms of depression such as a low or depressed mood, change in sleep patterns and losing pleasure in things that they enjoy, may not be the first thing depressed men notice about their experience.
+For example, the traditional signs of depression like a low or depressed mood, change in sleep patterns and losing pleasure in things they enjoy, may not be the first thing depressed men notice about their experience.

 Men may still feel sad and lose interest in activities they used to enjoy but they may also show other signs not necessarily associated with depression.

 - Loss of interest in work, social life or hobbies